Agoric/documentation/main/zoe/guide/contracts/treasury.md

 `getCollaterals()`, as well as `getAMM()` and `getRunIssuer()`.
 `getCollaterals()` returns a list of the collateral types that are accepted.
-`getAmm()` returns the public facet of the AMM. `getRunIssuer()` provides access to the issuer of `RUN` so anyone can hold, spend and recognize RUN.
+`getAmm()` returns the public facet of the AMM. `getRunIssuer()` provides access to the issuer of `IST` so anyone can hold, spend and recognize IST.
 `makeVaultInvitation()` is described above under [Borrowers](#borrowers)

 ### Roadmap